lightbend/kalix-jvm-sdk/samples/java-spring-eventsourced-customer-registry-subscriber/README.md

   --data '{"email":"test@example.com","name":"Testsson","address":{"street":"Teststreet 25","city":"Testcity"}}'
 ```

-This call is made on the subscriber service and will be forwarded to the `java-spring-eventsourced-customer-registry` service.
+This call is made on the subscriber service and will be forwarded to the
+`java-spring-eventsourced-customer-registry` service.

+>>>>>>> Stashed changes

 ### Run a view query from this project